 Solving the k-combinations problem in Scala

 More often than not there are many different ways to solve a particular task.
-I found this trait present when coding up a solution to the k-combinations (N-choose-k) problem.
-A combination is the action of selecting a set amount of elements from a larger group, where order is not considered (dissimilar to a permutation).
-An example of a combination is in the cards you are dealt in a poker-hand, out of the possible 52 cards you are drawn 5 (52 choose 5).
-We are able to calculate the unique hand offerings in many different ways, allowing us to predict how likely it is for an individual card to be dealt.
-In this post I will be showing examples solving the 10 choose 2 problem.
+I encountered this trait when coding a solution to the k-combinations (N-choose-k) problem.
+A combination is the action of selecting a set number of elements from a larger group, where order is not considered (unlike a permutation).
+An example of a combination is in the cards you are dealt in a poker hand - from the possible 52 cards, you are dealt 5 (52 choose 5).
+We can calculate the unique hand offerings in many different ways, allowing us to predict how likely it is for an individual card to be dealt.
+In this post, I will show examples of solving the 10 choose 2 problem.

 val combinations = (for {